MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/sam.md

 - SAML cli generates complex CloudFormation templates from SAM YAML code
 - Supports anything from CloudFormation: Outputs, Mappings, Parameters, Resources, etc.
 - SAM can be used with CodeDeploy to deploy Lambda functions
-- SAM can help use to run Lambda, API Gateway and DynamoDB locally
+- SAM can help run Lambda, API Gateway and DynamoDB locally

 ## Recipe